verrazzano/verrazzano/oam-application-operator/examples/bobs-books/README.md

 ## Detailed Steps Description

-1. Create the namespace and apply the `verrazzano-domain` label.
+1. Create the namespace and apply the `verrazzano-managed` label.
     ```
     kubectl create namespace bobs-books
-    kubectl label namespaces bobs-books verrazzano-domain=true
+    kubectl label namespaces bobs-books verrazzano-managed=true
     ```

 1. Create a secret for the Oracle Container Registry using your credentials.